MSArch - Featured area of study in Drylands Design

 Apply or Inquiry Here.

-Ready to apply to our MSArch in Drylands Design program?
-Click the APPLY button on your right to submit your application electronically.
-If you have any questions about the program, use the contact form below to get in touch with one of Woodbury School of Architecture’s dedicated admissions counselors.
-We will get back to you shortly.
-Alternatively, you can initiate a live chat session.
+If you’re ready to apply to our Master of Science in Architecture program, you can click the APPLY button on the right to submit your application electronically.
+If you have questions about the program, use the contact form to get in touch with one of our admissions counselors.

-Our admissions counselors will be able to answer questions about our programs, scholarships, financial aid, transfer credits, and portfolios.
-They can also help put you in touch with faculty and students directly so that you can get a first-hand insights into what it’s like to study MSArch in Drylands Design at Woodbury School of Architecture.
+Our dedicated admissions counselor for this program will be able to answer your questions about the MSArch program, scholarships, financial aid, transfer credits, portfolios and related questions.
+They can also help put you in touch with faculty and students directly so that you can get a first-hand insights into what it’s like to study at Woodbury School of Architecture.